 For infants less than 24 months of age, length should be measured using a recumbent length board appropriate for the infant's size (Figure 3).
 Length boards range in cost from \$100-500 USD, depending on size and manufacturer.
 A thin cloth or tissue paper may be used to make the board more comfortable and to keep the board clean between uses.
 After removal of clothing, shoes, and any hair accessories, the infant should be placed in a supine position with the crown of the head firmly against the headboard in the Frankfort horizontal plane.
 Two adults are needed for an infant recumbent length measurement.
 One (can be the parent) should gently but firmly hold the infant's head in the Frankfort horizontal plane at all times insuring the head remains touching the head board.
 The second measurer straightens the infant's legs by applying gentle pressure to the knees and holds one foot perpendicular to the footboard.
 Next, the footboard is moved forward until it rests flat against the sole of at least one of the infant's feet.
-Measurements should be taken while the infant's shoulders and spine are straight against the length board.
-At least two measurements should be taken to the nearest 0.1 cm (World Health Organization, 2008).
+Measurements should be taken while the infant's should be taken to the nearest 0.1 cm (World Health Organization, 2008).
 Incorrect placement of infants on the length board is a common pitfall in length measurement.